- The minimum salary in Romania, in 2024, is 2,079 lei NET (418 Euros).

-UPDATE: This article was initially published in January 2017, but it has been rewritten and updated ever since, every year (even multiple times per year), to keep up with the increasing salaries in Romania – and I will continue to update it as often as possible.
-Latest update: September 2023, to let you know about the upcoming increase of the minimum salary, starting October.
+UPDATE Notice: This article was initially published in January 2017, but it has been rewritten and updated ever since, every year (even multiple times per year), to keep up with the increasing salaries in Romania – and I will continue to update it as often as possible.

-The minimum salary in Romania in 2023 is 3,000 Lei gross or 1,863 Lei net.
-This means that somebody on minimum wages would bring home around 375 Euros each month.
+The minimum salary in Romania in 2024 is 3,300 Lei gross or 2,079 Lei net (per month).
+This means that somebody on minimum wages would bring home around 418 Euros each month.

 IMPORTANT!
 Starting 2022, employers are allowed to keep employees on a minim wage for a maximum of 24 months.
 This means that a salary increase over the minimum is mandatory afterwards.

 These are some pretty interesting measures and hopefully they will result in an increased quality of life, although many claim that these will only fuel inflation.

-Currently, according to statistics, 1.4 million Romanians earn the minimum salary, out of around 7 million employees.
+Currently, according to statistics, 1.867 million workers in Romania earn the minimum salary, out of around 7.65 million employees.

-I would go as far as say that, with such a high inflation rate for 2022 (official numbers are at around 16%) and 2023 (around 9% so far), the buying power has decreased a bit, despite the salary hike.
+I would go as far as say that, with such a high inflation rate for 2022 (official numbers are at around 16%) and 2023 (around 9%), the buying power has decreased a bit, despite the salary hike.

 But despite all these, we do have an increased quality of life for those living on a minimum wage, at least when we compare numbers to 2017 and before.

-An interesting thing about the average salary in Romania in 2023 is this: even though the minimum wages have seen spectacular increases in the past few years, the average wages didn’t follow the same trend, although they started moving up in the second part of the year.
+Even though Romania’s minimum wages have seen spectacular increases in the past few years, the average salaries didn’t follow the same trend, although they are still going up.

-However, unlike the minimum wage, the average salary a Romanian earns hasn’t changed much (almost no change, actually) since 2022 and throughout 2023.
+However, unlike the minimum wage, the average salary a Romanian earns hasn’t changed much since 2022, and it’s not beating the high inflation in the country.

 The numbers are slightly higher than the official numbers used for calculating the digital nomad visa requirements, which place the Gross earnings at around 1,100 Euros per month (5,500 lei).